American Insurance Company Building

 The American Insurance Company Building is one of the oldest and tallest skyscrapers in Newark, Essex County, New Jersey, United States.
 Located at 15 Washington Street on Washington Park it was once headquarters for the American Insurance Company and is now part of Rutgers University.
 The neo-classical tower is a contributing property to the James Street Commons Historic District which also encompasses Washington Park, Newark Museum, and Newark Public Library.
 It re-opened in November 2015 as student dorms, event space, and chancellor's apartment.
+In 2023 it was renamed in honor of Ruth Bader Ginsburg.

 American Insurance Company

 Newark has been a center for the insurance industry since the early 19th century and has been home to Firemen's Insurance Company and Mutual Benefit Life.
 The Prudential Insurance headquarters are prominent buildings within the Four Corners Historic District.

 The American Insurance Company was incorporated February 20, 1846, and commenced business on April 1, 1846.
 The company maintained offices downtown on Broad Street and later Park Place.